 Deploying a Barracuda CloudGen Firewall HA cluster in the Microsoft Azure Public Cloud requires a custom deployment and configuration to integrate the CloudGen Firewall with the Azure networking stack.
 Since the IP addresses are fixed and non-transferable between VMs, incoming traffic is handled and delivered via the Azure Load Balancer.
-This load balancer polls a service on the CloudGen Firewall's virtual server or a service that is reachable through the Forwarding Firewall service on the active firewall.
+This load balancer polls either a service on the CloudGen Firewall's virtual server or a service that is reachable through the Forwarding Firewall service on the active firewall.
 When the virtual server fails over to the other unit, the load balancer will follow with a latency of a couple of seconds.
-For backend servers to be able to send traffic through the currently active unit, the CloudGen Firewall can directly manipulate the Azure routing table so that routing entries always point to the active unit of the HA cluster.
-Due to the limitation of Azure networking, all active sessions will time out whenever a failover occurs.
-Barracuda Firewall Control Centers in Azure do not support high availability configurations.
+For backend servers to be able to send traffic through the currently active unit, there are two high availability methods available for Azure:

 Deploy a High Availability Cluster